Win My Wage

-Win My Wage is a British daytime game show that aired on Channel 4, presented by Nick Hancock.
+Win My Wage is a British daytime game show that aired on Channel 4, invented by Simon Broadley and presented by Nick Hancock.
 Each day a contestant has to decide which of eight strangers earned the highest annual wage.
 The contestant uses facts given about each of the strangers in order to eliminate one stranger in each round and ultimately to decide who earns the most.
 The programme aired in the same slot as Deal or No Deal when that programme took a four-week break in Summer 2007.

 Format

 There is one contestant each day who is faced with eight complete strangers (known in the programme as "wage-earners"), all of whom wear black T-shirts with their names printed on.
 They only speak once in play, at the beginning of the game, by saying their name, the town or city in which they live, and asking a rhetorical question of whether they earn the highest amount of money.

 Each round eliminates one wage-earner and the wage that person earns.
 The aim is for the contestant to eliminate the lower wages first in order to keep the highest prizes remaining.
 The rounds are as follows: